Alvor1991/PP3-Python/README.md

 ### Content

-### Media

 ### Code
-* [Stack Overflow](https://stackoverflow.com/) was consulted on a regular basis for inspiration and sometimes to be able to better understand the code being implement.
+* [Stack Overflow](https://stackoverflow.com/) was consulted on a regular basis for inspiration and sometimes to be able to better understand the code being implemented.

 [Back to top ⇧](#fitness-tracker)

 ## Acknowledgements